Paper Proposal: Measurment of Two-Point Energy Correlators in p+p Collisions at Sqrt(s) = 200 GeV

 • Two regions determined via their scaling behavior: increasing linearly with angle at small angles and a downward trend predicted by perturbative QCD at large angles.

 This figure shows the ability of the EEC to separate angular scales out into both the non-perturbative and perturbative scales.
 At small angles a prediction corresponding to uniformly distributed hadrons in phase-space is given, with a next-to-leading-log pQCD calculation given at large angles.
 Comparisons with both HERWIG7.2 and PYTHIA8 Detroit Tune are given.
 The observed EEC behavior is well described by the model prediction at low angles and the theory calculation at large angles: which highlights the non-perturbative transition region associated with hadronization.
-The Monte-Carlo models, however, capture the location of this region well, showing that previous tuning to jet fragmentation allows them to describe energy flow in jets well. the EEC with jet resolution parameters Rjet = 0.4 and Rjet = 0.6 are given, showing that the location of this transition regime does not depend strongly on jet radius, within the binning resolution available to this study.
-However, the increased jet radius does allow for observation of the perturbative region to higher angles before geometrical effects due to the finite radius appear.
+The Monte-Carlo models, however, capture the location of this region well, showing that previous tuning to jet fragmentation allows them to describe energy flow in jets well.
+The EEC with jet resolution parameter Rjet = 0.6 is given for two selections on jet momentum: showing that the distribution shifts to smaller angles for higher momenta jets.

 -Figure 2: